 20.1 The Institution reserves the right to terminate the Contract and withdraw you from the Institution:

-- for non-registration, for non-payment of tuition-related debt, or for inadequate attendance or academic performance on your programme, in line with the information contained in your programme handbook and with the relevant policies and procedures (see Senate Regulations; Student Policies and Regulations);
+b. for non-registration, for non-payment of tuition-related debt, or for inadequate attendance or academic performance on your programme, in line with the information contained in your programme handbook and with the relevant policies and procedures (see Senate Regulations; Student Policies and Regulations)

-- if, in accordance with Clause 7, you are no longer able to demonstrate that you have a valid immigration status, if you have not complied with the conditions of your visa required for you to carry out your studies and/or, in the Institution’s reasonable opinion your acts or omissions could reasonably put the Institution’s Tier 4 Sponsor status at risk.
+d. if, in accordance with Clause 7, you are no longer able to demonstrate that you have a valid immigration status, if you have not complied with the conditions of your visa required for you to carry out your studies and/or, Terms and Conditions for Study at City, University of London 2021/22 24 in the Institution’s reasonable opinion your acts or omissions could reasonably put the Institution’s Student Visa Sponsor status at risk.

 21.3 The Institution shall not be held responsible for any injury to you (financial or otherwise), or for any damage to your property, caused by another student, or by any person who is not an employee or authorised representative of the Institution.